 The Maecenata Institute is an independent academic centre, founded in 1997, affiliated since 2004 – 2013 to Humboldt University, Berlin.
 Besides research and teaching its tasks are policy consulting and public information.
 To date, approximately 60 research projects have been carried out and about 300 papers have been published.
 Permanent projects of the institute include a database of German foundations as well as a research college for young academics.
 The mission of the institute is to strengthen civil society through basic research and academic discourse.

-Transnational Givng, formerly known as Maecenata International, was founded in 2002 as non-profit association and partner of the network Transnational Giving Europe with the purpose of facilitating the international donation transfer in Europe and beyond.
+Transnational Givng, formerly known as Maecenata International, was founded in 2002 as non-profit association and partner of the network Transnational Giving Europe (TGE) with the purpose of facilitating the international donation transfer in Europe and beyond.
 2010 the project was integrated into the Maecenata Foundation.

 The network and its partners enable making donations to foreign countries with tax deduction in the home country.
 Corporations, major private donors, supranational organizations, universities, and development associations make use of this possibility.
 The aim of the program is to adapt donations to the international environment.
 The procedure has been cleared with the German fiscal authorities.